Common Name: daylily

 Zone: 3 to 10

 Tolerate: Rabbit, Erosion, Air Pollution

-Easily grown in average, medium, well-drained soil in full sun to part shade.
-Daylilies do well in a wide range of well-drained soils, but prefer a deep, fertile loam.
+Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
+Daylilies perform well in a wide range of soils, but prefer deep, fertile loams.
 Deadhead spent flowers daily for neatness and remove scapes when flowers have completed bloom.
 Plants are tolerant of summer heat and humidity, but appreciate deep watering in dry spells to keep foliage attractive.
 For best performance, daylilies should be divided every 3-4 years in either fall or spring (spring is best in cold winter climates such as the St. Louis area).
 Hybrid daylilies will not come true from seed.

-No serious problems.
+No serious insect or disease problems.
 Daylilies are extremely adaptable perennials.
-They are easy to grow, quick to multiply and virtually pest free.
+They are easy to grow and virtually pest free.
 Mites, aphids and thrips may appear.
 Daylily rust can be problematic in some areas.